Illinois Sublease Agreement Overview

 - Vacate on Time: Leave the property by the sublease end date in clean condition

-How to Fill Out a Illinois Sublease Agreement
+How to Fill Out an Illinois Sublease Agreement

-Include the full legal names and contact information of the sublessor (original tenant), sublessee (new occupant), and landlord.
-Reference the original lease by date.
-Include the complete Illinois property address.
+Fill in the full legal names and contact information for the sublessor, sublessee, and landlord.
+Reference the original lease by its execution date.
+Include the complete Illinois property address and unit number.
+Describe exactly which portion of the premises is being subleased if you are only subletting part of the unit.

 Sign and Distribute

 Both the sublessor and sublessee must sign and date the agreement.
-Provide copies to all parties including the Illinois landlord.
-Attach the landlord's written consent, a copy of the original lease, and a move-in condition checklist with photos.
+Provide fully executed copies to the sublessor, sublessee, and landlord.
+Attach the landlord's written consent letter, a copy of the original lease for the sublessee's reference, and a move-in condition checklist with dated photographs to document the unit's condition at the start of the sublease.

 Landlord Consent for Subletting in Illinois